c-justin/Google_Data_Analytics_Capstone_Cyclistic_Case/README.md

 Tableau Visualization: [Dashboards](https://public.tableau.com/app/profile/justin.chiu5869/viz/GDACTableau_17031313922010/RideType)

-Utilizing the cleaned dataset, I conducted table queries to analyze distinctions across various field types.
+Utilizing the cleaned dataset, I conducted queries to produce tables based on each major field.
 The findings were subsequently visualized in Tableau.
 In line with guiding questions, our initial exploration centers on understanding the disparities between casual riders and annual members.
 Key aspects under consideration include:

 ### Types of Bikes Used in 2022
 I first examined the percentage of users based on each type of bike, further segmented by member type, with blue representing casual riders and orange representing annual members.